 NICU Transport Team

 When a newborn is in peril at another hospital, the NICU Transport Team of Lafayette General rides to the rescue.
 The team is an emergency response crew that goes, at a moment’s notice, to nearby facilities requesting assistance with a sick or premature newborn beyond their scope of care.
-This voluntary group of 11 RNs and 4 respiratory therapists, must complete a 40-hour transport education course.
-Physicians or extra nurses accompany the team when necessary.
+This voluntary group of RNs and respiratory therapists, must complete a 40-hour transport education course as well as having continuing education requirements.
+The neonatologist or extra nurses accompany the team when necessary.

 Key Performance Indicators